Financial Sanctions: Libya

-This news release is issued to publicise the amendment to the details of four existing entries under the Libya sanctions regime.
+This news release is issued to publicise the amendment to the details of 7 existing entries under the Libya sanctions regime.

 The following entries have been amended and remain subject to an asset freeze.